 Brian is a co-founder of the firm and serves as a trusted legal advisor to some of Vermont’s leading businesses and nonprofit organizations.
-He has a proven track record of working with clients to resolve complex problems and disputes, providing regulatory, land-use, environmental, and corporate-governance counsel to help them evaluate options and achieve their objectives in a cost-effective manner.
+He has a proven track record of working with clients to resolve complex problems and disputes by helping them evaluate options and achieve their objectives in a cost-effective manner.

 Whatever the industry or idea, Brian helps clients work through the legal and strategic issues at every stage, from conception, through planning and development, to completion and implementation.
 He also enjoys working with management teams and boards on a wide variety of general matters, analyzing relevant areas of the law and translating data and facts into useful information they can act upon with confidence.

-Brian has served on the board of Vermont Businesses for Social Responsibility for almost a decade and is currently chair of the business trade group.
+Brian has served on the board of Vermont Businesses for Social Responsibility for almost a decade and was chair of the business trade group 2012-2014.
 This involvement reflects his longstanding commitment to helping businesses that desire to positively impact their communities and the environment.

 Brian co-founded the firm in 2001 after serving as general counsel to Friends of the Earth, a national environmental organization based in Washington, DC.